Chazz236/FootballManagerSimilarityTool/README.md

 ## Why I Built This

-In the game Football Manager 2020, replacing a key player isn't always about finding a high-rated alternative; it’s about finding a "statistical twin" who fits the same tactical system.
+In the game Football Manager 2020, replacing a key player isn't always about finding a high-rated alternative; it’s about finding a player with a similar profile who fits the same tactical system.

-I built the **Similarity Finder** to move scouting from subjective opinion to mathematical certainty.
-By treating players as points in a 47-dimensional space, the system identifies replacements based on the **shape of their attribute spread** rather than just their raw ability level.
+I built the **Similarity Finder** to make scouting comparisons more data-driven.
+By treating players as points in a 47-dimensional space, the system identifies similar player profiles based on the **shape of their attribute spread** rather than just their raw ability level.
 This allows users to:
-* **Discover Statistical Twins:** Utilize K-Nearest Neighbors to find players with nearly identical attribute distributions across 47 technical, mental, and physical attributes
+* **Find Similar Player Profiles:** Utilize K-Nearest Neighbors to find players with similar attribute distributions
-* **Find Realistic Replacements:** Filter by Age, Market Value, and Wage to find affordable alternatives to superstars
+* **Find Potential Replacements:** Filter by Age, Market Value, and Wage
-* **Visualize Scouting Reports:** Instantly compare a target player against the original using overlapping radar charts to see how similar they are
+* **Visualize Player Comparisons:** Compare a target player against similar profiles using overlapping radar charts

 ---